viddo/atom-textual-velocity/README.md

 **Archive notice:**

-🌅  As of Nov 2020 I am actively migrating away from this project to using [Org Mode](http://orgmode.org/) instead.
-The project and repository will be archived soon thereafter to reflect this.

 It has been a good run of ~5 years building and using this myself!
 I hope you have found it as useful as me during this time.
-Alas, I have outgrown my own project and decided to continue on a more standardized platform going forward.
+Alas, I have outgrown my own project and decided to continue on a more supported platform going forward.
+As of January 2022 I'm using https://dendron.so/ (plugin for VSCode) which mostly does what this plugin did for Atom (and more).

-That said, I am not satisfied with any of the existing options out there (Org Mode included) and still contemplating alternatives.
-I intend to build something better, someday, but don't have the time and energy right now.
+That said, I am not satisfied with any of the existing options out there and still contemplating alternatives.
+I intend to build something better, someday, but don't have the time or energy right now.
 Time will tell.

 Thanks.